-Perform all measurements in an anechoic chamber with sufficient absorption against interfering sound.
-Since special distortion measurements and the measurement of idle noise place high demands on measurement conditions, the A-weighted noise in the test chamber must be below 30 dB(A).
+Perform all measurements in an anechoic chamber with sufficient isolation against interfering sound.
+Since special distortion measurements and particularly the measurement of idle noise set high demands on measurement conditions, the A-weighted noise in the test chamber should be below 30 dB(A).

 Measurements are started by pressing the corresponding softkey or function key on the external keyboard.
-When the measurement is completed, the results are shown and the following softkey line is displayed:
+When the measurement is completed, the results are shown and the following softkey line is displayed.

-Ī F5 5 F6 F7 F8 F9 F10 F11 F12 CONT ABS_SENS EXP_FILE TRC_FILE PCX_FILE HARDCOPY
+F5 F6 F7 F8 F9 F10 F11 F12 CONT TRC_FILE PCX_FILE HARDCOPY

-A return to the selection level is possible with CONT or the results can be printed or saved (see section 6, Processing of Measurement Results).
+A return to the selection level is possible with CONT or the results can be printed or saved, see section 6, Processing of Measurement Results.